 Frequently Asked Questions

-What is the difference between PPS and regular USB PD charging?
+What is the difference between PPS and standard PD charging?